Transcontinental royal intermarriage

 Transcontinental royal intermarriages is royal intermarriage between royal families originating from different continents.
-One of the best-known instances of transcontinental royal intermarriage is the one between Alexander the Great, king of Macedon, and his three Persian wives, Roxana, Stateira and Parysatis.
+One of the best-known instances of transcontinental royal intermarriage is the one between Alexander the Great, king of Macedon, and his three wives, Roxana, Stateira and Parysatis.

 Ancient Macedonia

 Alexander the Great and the Susa weddings

 in 327 BC, during his conquest of the Achaemenid Empire, Alexander the Great fell in love with Roxana, daughter of the Bactrian nobleman Oxyartes, and married her despite his companions' opposition.
-Roxana will later give birth to a son after Alexander's death, Alexander IV of Macedon.
+Roxana later gave birth to a son after Alexander's death, Alexander IV of Macedon.